National Evaluation System for health Technology Coordinating Center (NESTcc) Selects Inaugural Governing Committee | Business Wire

 Echoing the sentiments of other Committee members, Dr. Harlan Krumholz

-said that NEST has “the potential to insure that we're continuously
+said that NEST has “the potential to ensure that we are continuously

 learning about the safety and effectiveness of medical devices after

-government, industry, patient groups.
-Academia is truly remarkable –
+government, industry, patient groups, and academia is truly remarkable –

-and the commitment to transparency, accountability.
-Progress is
+and the commitment to transparency, accountability, and progress is

 laudable – with the pieces in place, the time is now to make things

-happen and show what's possible in a public-private partnership focused
+happen and show what is possible in a public-private partnership focused

 on the common good.”